Reasonable Faith Baltimore

 Virgin Birth

-The virgin birth is essential to the deity of Christ.
-Jesus, while on earth, had two natures.
-He was both fully human and fully God.
-Now, that is complicated.
+The virgin birth is essential to Christ’s deity.
+While on earth, Jesus possessed two natures: He was fully human and fully God.
+This is a profound and complex truth, but it lies at the heart of Christian faith.

 Eternal life